Service Learning

 Service Learning is integral to the JCHS education experience.
 Each class has different expectations and requirements to satisfy.
 Service Learning is graded pass/fail, and the successful completion of each school year’s requirement is a prerequisite for graduation.

 In the 10th and 11th grades, students commit to ongoing service with the agency or program of their choice.
 They can choose to work with an agency with which JCHS has a formal partnership or pursue their own.
 Through consistent service, students have the opportunity to forge deeper relationships, learn about a particular area of need, and build professional skills.
+Students are responsible for completing 52 hours of service learning.

 At the beginning of each school year, students review a list of possible service positions with their advisors and choose the best fit.
-Alternately, students can choose to lead a JCHS Va’ad (social justice-oriented club) which involves planning at least three service activities and one in-school campaign/activity.
-Students are responsible for completing at least 26 hours of service-learning, including two hours in the Western Addition neighborhood.
+Alternatively, students might plan service activities through social justice-oriented clubs.

 Adi Alouf ’13